brosensteiner/Scripts_for_Amira/README.markdown

 # Scripts for Visage Imaging´s Amira

 this Amira scipt-object collection is the result of a "little" sideproject of my diploma thesis at the Department of Theoretical Biology at the University of Vienna.
-For convenience there is for every script-object a .rc file for integrating the script-object in the Amira context menu (must be copied in the share/resources folder of $AMIRA\_LOCAL or $AMIRA\_ROOT)
+For convenience there is for every script-object a .rc file for integrating the script-object in the Amira context menu (must be copied in the share/resources folder of $AMIRA\_LOCAL or $AMIRA\_ROOT).
+Under some circumstances the .rc file has to be adapted at the hosts environment:

+- if you have no local amira directory ($AMIRA\_LOCAL) and want to copy the .rc file in amira´s root directory, then change the $AMIRA\_LOCAL variable to $AMIRA\_ROOT
+- if you don´t like the name of the menu entry change the argument of the "name" switch in the .rc file
+- if you don´t like the submenu entry change the argument of the "category" switch in the .rc file
+- The script-object (.scro) file must be copied to /share/script-objects in $AMIRA\_LOCAL variable to $AMIRA\_ROOT

 If someone has suggestions or questions please let me know and [email me](mailto:brosensteiner@gmail.com)

 ## Installation